jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Will our hero reach it first, or will the enemy?
 We in the audience, like extras in the story, hold our breath because the story’s society is controlled not by desires, opinions, or rules, but by which character holds the tools.
 The wielder is the victor.
 The victor writes the rules.
 It’s the lesson that we the people need to learn for ourselves.
 Reaching, and holding, the tools is how we stop being extras and start being player gods.
 Only once we control the tools can we upgrade our civilization to the Computer Age.

-## Player Gods Can't Reach for the Tools and Chase Phantoms
+## Player Gods Reach for the Tools and Don't Chase Phantoms

 We think the rules, regulations, and laws of society control our destiny.
 They don't.
 I'll show you why.